 Great Inagua Outback Lodge

 For anglers who want an exciting, off-the-beaten-path DIY adventure, Great Inagua fits the bill!

 Great Inagua is the third largest & southernmost inhabited island in the Bahamas, located 55 miles from the eastern tip of Cuba.
 The interior of Great Inagua has several lakes, most notably Lake Windsor (also called Lake Rosa) which occupies nearly 1/6 of the interior.
 The population of Great Inagua is about 800 residents, many of whom work for the Morton Salt Company's main facility, which produces one million tons of sea salt per year, making it the second largest solar saline operation in North America and Inagua's main industry.

 For DIY anglers, Great Inagua offers a true wilderness fishing experience.
 Remote oceanside flats and creeks, as well as the interior lakes and their maze of channels and lagoons, offer anglers outstanding opportunities for bonefish, tarpon, snook, jacks, barracuda and more species.
 Above average sized bonefish are the norm here, and the tarpon fishing, with fish running from 5-50 lbs, can be outstanding!

 Inagua Outback lodge is the result of the hard work and vision of Inaguan Henry Hugh.
 Henry's dream after he retired from Batelco (the phone company of the Bahamas) was to relax in his own quiet island paradise, far from the daily routine of the island's only settlement, Matthewtown.
-The lodge, which accommodates 2-3 anglers at a time (soon to handle 4-6 anglers), is located along a remote section of beach, more than 15 miles from Matthewtown, but within walking distance to good beach and flats fishing.
+The lodge, which can accommodate up to 6 anglers in two cottages, is located along a remote section of beach, more than 15 miles from Matthewtown, but within walking distance to good beach and flats fishing.
 You will be amazed at the celestial display on a clear night--no city lights to detract from the magnificence!